 4. Poor rainfall during the 2004-05 rainy season has resulted in the development of severe drought across southern Malawi, eastern Zimbabwe, a large portion of Mozambique and the northeastern corner of South Africa.
 Rainfall amounts for the season, which runs from November to April, were only 40 to 70 percent of normal.
 The moisture deficits of 200 to 600+ mm caused crop production losses, crop failures, degraded pastures and reduced water supplies.
-Seasonably dry conditions are expected during the period across southeastern Africa.
+Except for some light rain along the Mozambique coast, seasonably dry conditions are expected during the period across southeastern Africa.

-5. During the last few weeks of June and first few weeks of July, rainfall has been erratic and lighter than normal across the southern-most part of the Ethiopian Highlands and the southern foothills of the Ahmar Mountains.
-These erratic rains may result in crop stress across parts of central Oromiya and eastern SNNPR.
-However, some parts of the area have received adequate rainfall.
-Rain chances are expected to improve during the period.
-An increase in rainfall will benefit crops and pastures in the region.
+5. During the last few weeks of June and first few weeks of July, rainfall has been erratic and lighter than normal across the southwestern-most part of the Ethiopian Highlands and far southeastern Sudan.
+These erratic rains may result in crop stress across the area.

-6. After soaking rains during the first ten days of July, somewhat drier conditions are expected across northern portions of West Darfur in Sudan and Biltine prefecture in Chad.
-However, heavy rain will continue to be a problem across Ouaddai prefecture in Chad and southern portions of West Darfur.
+6. Periods of heavy rain are expected across central portions of Darfur, as well as Ouaddai and Biltine prefectures in Chad.
 The heavy rains will hamper overland travel in the region and disrupt the movement of humanitarian aid, fuel and supplies to IDP and refugee camps.
 In addition, the heavy rains will result in areas of standing water which raise concerns over sanitation and the spread of water/vector borne disease in the vicinity of the camps.
 The occurrence of heavy rain will also add to the overall stress and misery of those in the camps.
 However, the abundant rainfall will be beneficial to local farmers, pastures and will increase water supplies in the region.